farazht/farazht/README.md

 For any inquiries, feel free to contact me via [Email](mailto:tehranifaraz314@gmail.com) or [LinkedIn](https://www.linkedin.com/in/faraz-hosseinian-tehrani-67b879239/).

+&nbsp;

 Cheers.

 And trust the natural recursion.